 "Todd McNair's contract expired on June 30, 2010," Coach Lane Kiffin said during a campus interview Thursday morning.
 "We have no additional comment."

-In its infractions report, made public on June 10, the NCAA found that McNair "knew or should have known" that former Trojans running back Reggie Bush and two would-be sports marketers from the San Diego area "were engaged in violations that negatively affected" Bush's amateur status.
+In its infractions report, made public on June 10, the NCAA found that McNair "knew or should have known" that former Trojans running back Reggie Bush and two would-be sports marketers from the San Diego area "were engaged in violations that negatively affected" Bush's amateurism status.

 The NCAA also determined that McNair "provided false and misleading information to the enforcement staff" and "violated NCAA legislation by signing a document certifying that he had no knowledge of NCAA violations."